beepscore/UnicodeConverter/README.md

 # Results

 ## Problem statement
+The task: implement a function that converts UTF-8 encoded string to UTF-32.
-"You cannot use any standard Unicode conversion faculties in your implementation."
+You cannot use any standard Unicode conversion faculties in your implementation.
+The function will be a part of widely used utility library used in many contexts.
+It is up to you to define the input and output data types and error handling semantics.
+The code should be production quality and include tests.

 ## Assumptions
 OK to use "standard unicode conversion faculties" to generate source UTF-8 string.